Key Takeaway

 Safety Considerations

 Additive GI side effects are the main practical concern.
 Both Lexapro and semaglutide can independently cause nausea, diarrhea, and stomach discomfort.
 When combined, these effects may be more pronounced, particularly during dose changes.
 Persistent GI symptoms can lead to dehydration and poor nutrient intake, which deserve clinical attention.
+For a complete cost breakdown, see our cheapest GLP-1 without insurance.

 Both Lexapro and semaglutide can cause headaches, though through different mechanisms.
 Patients may notice increased headache frequency during the early phases of combination therapy.
 Adequate hydration and consistent meal timing can help reduce this side effect.

-Mental health monitoring is essential throughout the process of starting GLP-1 therapy.
+Mental health monitoring is important throughout the process of starting GLP-1 therapy.
 Weight loss, dietary shifts, and GI discomfort can affect mood, sleep, and anxiety.
 Even patients who are stable on Lexapro should stay attentive to their emotional well-being during the semaglutide adjustment period.

 What to Tell Your Doctor